In this article we will introduce an application called VirtualMotionCapture.

 Press the ‘Calibration’ button on the ‘Settings’ tab.

-You will be able to control the model if the calibration is successful.
+You can control the model if the calibration is successful.

-This time, we use what is shown in the screenshot below.
+This time, we will use what is shown in the screenshot below.

 Combine Character and Space

-Finally, we overlay the character on the screenshot of the scene created by STYLY Editor.
+Finally, we overlay the character on the screenshot of the scene created with STYLY Editor.

-We use the live-streaming software called OBS Studio this time.
-Launch VirtualMotionCapture before launching OBS.
+We use the live-streaming software called OBS Studio in this article.
+Launch VirtualMotionCapture before launching OBS Studio.

 Press the ‘+’ button below the ‘Sources’ box.
-Select ‘Image’ from the menu and select ‘Create new’.
+Click ‘Image’ from the menu and select ‘Create new’.